Kansas Territory: Free staters

 Emigration from the free states (including Iowa, Ohio, and other Midwestern and New England states), flowed into the territory beginning in 1854.
 These emigrants were known as Free-Staters.
 Because Missourians had claimed much of the land closest to the border, the Free-Staters were forced to establish settlements further into Kansas Territory.
 Among these were Lawrence, Topeka, and Manhattan.

 To protect themselves against the encroachments of non-residents, the "Actual Settlers' Association of Kansas Territory" was formed.
 This association held a meeting on August 12, 1854, the object being the adoption of some regulations that should afford protection to the Free-State settlers, under laws not unlike those adopted by the pro-slavery squatters in the border region east.

 First Territorial appointments

-The first territorial appointments, looking to the inauguration of a local government, under the provisions of the organic law, were made in June and July 1854.
-The officers appointed by President Pierce, whose appointments were confirmed by the United States Senate, and who entered upon the duties of their office.
-The first governor was Andrew Horatio Reeder (of Easton, Pennsylvania) was appointed June 29, 1854 and removed July 28, 1858.
+The first territorial officers were appointed by President Pierce in June and July 1854.
+The first governor was Andrew Horatio Reeder, of Easton, Pennsylvania, appointed June 29, 1854, and removed July 28, 1858.